A healthy and delicious raw beet salad is a recipe for a more productive day and a longer life. For a Kennedy-quality legacy, you’re on your own.

 In a small bowl, whisk together the sherry vinegar, olive oil, mustard, salt and pepper.
 Pour the dressing over the salad and toss gently to combine.

-Divide the salad onto serving plates and top with crumbled goat cheese.
+Divide the salad onto serving plates and top with crumbled goat cheese, if using.

 Update: I’ve just entered this recipe into Mel and Leela’s Beet ‘n Squash You competition, which debuts this month.
 The contest highlights the beauty of seasonal veggies but doesn’t sacrifice the snark.
 So, of course, it’s right up my alley.
 Wish me luck!